RafaelNH/Free-water-elimination-DTI/article/article.md

 contamination volume fraction were resampled with steps sizes of 0.1 and 0.01 instead of the step sizes of 0.05 and 0.005 suggested by Hoy and Colleges.

+Similar to the original article [@Hoy2014-lk,], the WLS procedure is only used here to obtain the free water elimination model parameters intial gues for the non-linear convergence procedure (see below).

 **Non-Linear Least Square Solution (NLS)**.
 As suggested by Hoy and Colleges [@Hoy2014-lk,], the model parameters initial guess for the non-linear convergence procedure were set to the values estimated from the WLS approach.
 To improve the speed of computation,